 Linda has been a member of the Gardner Animal Care Center since 2004.
-Prior to her coming to GACC, Linda worked as a Veterinary Technician at a domestic and wildlife clinic in Wickford, RI.
+Before she came to GACC, Linda worked as a Veterinary Technician at a domestic and wildlife clinic in Wickford, RI.
 She was also a boarding manager and veterinary assistant at a small animal hospital in Jacksonville, FL.
-Her compassion for animals is obvious to the owners and team members.
-A lot of her time is spent counseling our clients on the importance of healthy nutrition and weight management.
-Outside of the hospital, Linda spends much of her time outdoors biking, hiking, or enjoying road trips.
-She has 3 rescue cats, Alice, Moonpie, and Reese.
+Her compassion for animals is evident to the owners and team members.
+Much of her time is spent counseling our clients on the importance of healthy nutrition and weight management.
+Linda spends much of her time outdoors biking, hiking, or enjoying road trips outside the hospital.
+She has three rescue cats, Alice, Moonpie, and Reese.

 Client Service Representatives:

 Kasey started at the Gardner Animal Care Center in 2014.
 Kasey went to school in South Carolina for business management while serving four years in the United States Air Force.
 After her enlistment, she returned to Massachusetts and was married shortly after.
-She and her husband have three boys that keep them very busy!
-When Kasey was about 7-years-old she witnessed a stray cat deliver a litter of kittens.
-Since then she knew she wanted to do something that involved animals.
-She believes working for a veterinarian is a great way to provide customer service which she loves doing and also being around animals all day.
+She and her husband have three boys, which keeps them very busy!
+When Kasey was about seven years old, she witnessed a stray cat deliver a litter of kittens.
+Since then, she knew she wanted to do something that involved animals.
+She believes working for a veterinarian is a great way to provide customer service, which she loves doing, and also being around animals all day.

 In her free time, Kasey likes spending time with her family and being outdoors.
 She is also a big baseball fan.
-You can usually find Kasey at the local baseball field watching her kids play.
+You can usually find Kasey watching her kids play at the local baseball field.
 At home, Kasey has two American Bullies named Vayda and Brix and a cat named Kiki.